 The Cricket Wales Board is made up of representatives from senior cricket, junior cricket, cricket officials and Glamorgan Cricket.
-Additional specialist skills also exist on the Board, for example Directors with responsibility for finance and welfare of children and vulnerable adults.
+Additional non-executive specialist skills also exist on the Board, for example Directors with responsibility for finance and welfare of children and vulnerable adults.

-Cricket Wales has five main objectives
+Cricket Wales shares with Glamorgan five main objectives in our joint strategy:

 For further information visit www.cricketwales.org.uk